dwave-examples/circuit-fault-diagnosis/README.rst

 * An installed SMT solver

   The demo code has a dependency on `penaltymodel_maxgap`_, which requires that an SMT solver is installed.
 The solvers are accessed through the pysmt_ package.
 See the accompanying *pysmt* documentation for installing smt solvers.
+This will be handled below under `Running on a CPU`_ and `Running on a QPU`_.
+For example, to install z3_:

   .. code-block:: bash